SeldonIO/seldon-core/doc/source/reference/upgrading.md

 Make sure you also [read the CHANGELOG](./changelog.html) to see the detailed features and bug-fixes in each version.

+## Upgrading to 1.14

+## Request Logger

+The Python request logger component example has been deprecated and removed as part of [#4013](https://github.com/SeldonIO/seldon-core/issues/4013).

 ## Upgrading to 1.13

 ### Seldon Inference Payload Logging Changes